SFLutombi/EEE3088F/README.md

 ---

 ## Repository Structure
-footprints
-shematcs
-gerber and drill files
+This repository contains drafts schematics, GERBER and DRILL files that were used throughout this project